 Following a series of public consultations as well as consideration by the Combined Authority and West Yorkshire Combined Authority Transport Committee and Bus Operators, the West Yorkshire Bus Strategy was formally adopted on 3 August 2017.
 The West Yorkshire Bus Strategy forms a key component of the Transport Strategy and Strategic Economic Plan and will be used in shaping and delivering change to the bus system

-The West Yorkshire Combined Authority Transport Committee report recommending that the Bus Strategy be adopted by the Combined Authority can be found here.
+You can read the West Yorkshire Combined Authority Transport Committee report recommending that the Bus Strategy be adopted by the Combined Authority.

-A development review of the strategy and the consultation process that was undertaken to reach the final version can be found here.
+You can read the development review of the strategy and the consultation process that was undertaken to reach the final version.

 - Bus Strategy Documentation